Mishka31/ZenbitTech-feedBack/README.md

 ... was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The front-end was written in Rect.js with the use of auxiliary libraries:
+"axios", "react-dom", "react-router-dom"
-"axios", "gh-pages", "react-dom", "react-router-dom", "slugify" The use of Hooks and States made the task easier, for styling I used a modular connection with a style file.
+The use of "useState" made the task easier, for styling I used a modular connection with a style file.

 ### Back-End
-... was bootstrapped with [Heroku](https://id.heroku.com/login) and files on gh-repository [Bitbucket-Node](https://github.com/Mishka31/bitbucket-node.git).
+... was bootstrapped with [Heroku](https://id.heroku.com/login) and files in this Repo. folder '[server](https://github.com/Mishka31/zenbit-feedback/tree/main/server)'.

 In my opinion, separating the backend and frontend into different repositories makes it easier and faster to work.
 At the same time, I refreshed my understanding of deploying and connecting to the Monoi DB database.
 No additional steps are required to launch the backend repository.
 The backend was written with Node/js and Express.js
 CRUD technology was used to write the database